Please CLICK HERE to see the school’s SEN Information Report. – updated 18.10.23

 We strive to ensure that all children are able to access learning and achieve their potential in a safe and stimulating environment.

 Some children may find this more difficult due to a special educational need which may or may not have been diagnosed by a professional.
 Following careful monitoring and discussions between staff, SENCO and parents these children may be placed on the SEN register and an Individual Education Plan (IEP) will be drawn up.
 This IEP will identify small step targets to help the child to make progress and identify provision and any outside agencies that are involved.
 IEP’s are reviewed termly.
 Those pupils with more complex and high level needs may have an Education Health and Care Plan issued by the Local Authority.

 Outside agencies who work alongside us include:

 We support our children’s academic, emotional, social and behavioural development through our curriculum but for some children additional group or individual work may be necessary.
 These groups vary according to the current needs of the pupils but may include:

-Pupils are supported in class through differentiated tasks, resources and Teacher/Teaching assistant support.
+Pupils are supported in class through an adapted curriculum, resources and Teacher/Teaching assistant support.